niclabs/docker/tchsm/demo-bind/opendnssec.md

+# TCHSM with OpenDNSSEC

 #### OpenDNSSEC

-The docker use [OpenDNSSEC](https://www.opendnssec.org/) because provides a implementation of PKCS#11 how is easy to use and config.
+The docker uses [OpenDNSSEC](https://www.opendnssec.org/) for signing DNS zones because it provides an easy to use implementation of PKCS#11 for using HSMs.
 The follow config are include in the dockerfile but if you wanna debug something in the following  steps it describe the installation of the depencies separatly.

 ##### Installation on Ubuntu 18.04